MicrosoftDocs/cloud-adoption-framework/docs/scenarios/data-management/security-provisioning.md

 1. The delegated approver or data manager in Integration Ops can approve or reject the request.

 >[!IMPORTANT]
->Currently tenants can provision 500 catalogs with 500 access packages each; this can be increased by contacting Azure support.
+>Tenants can currently provision 500 catalogs with 500 access packages; to increase this number, contact [Azure support](https://azure.microsoft.com/support/options/).

 ## Next Steps